Demian

 Common Dress code

 The cold climate of Demia influences the dress code significantly.
-From commoner to Ekärti, Demians will all wear fur lined leather garments and many wear a face covering cloth when outdoors in the winter months.
-In the summer months Demians will wear cloth garments, often with fur trimmings, and most laborers will wear simple leather trousers.
+From commoner to Ekärti, Demians will all wear fur lined garments and many wear a face covering cloth when outdoors in the winter months.
+In the summer months Demians will wear cloth or linen garments, often with fur trimmings, and most laborers will wear simple leather trousers.

 Foods & Cuisine